RhettRoseman/reading-me/README.md

 THEN you will see "Success!" and will have generated a README file

 ## Author
-RhettRoseman
+RHETTROSEMAN
 Rhett

 ## Technologies
-HTML,CSS,JavaScript,node.js,express.js,Web API,Server API,MySQL,JSON
+HTML,CSS,JavaScript,node.js,express.js,python,Web API,Server API,MySQL,JSON

 ## Questions
-github.com/RhettRoseman
+gihub.com/RHETTROSEMAN

 ## Preffered Method of contact
-telekinesis
+email

 ## Tests
 undefined